Ohmnivore/com.not-unity.bsplines/README.md

 # Spline Normals
 Due to time constraints and no obvious solution, spline normals have not been implemented at all.

-It could be possible to add twist angle handles at the control points.
-Or at points on the spline itself for more precise control.

-The `com.unity.splines` spline normal is a combination of RMF and SLERP, I'm not sure what is the resulting continuity.
-For B-Splines it would perhaps be natural to aim for C^2 continuity in the normals to match the tangents.

 # Spline Links
 Linking the endpoints of open splines together works as expected.
 In any other combination the splines might not meet, since control points usually wouldn't be located on the splines.

-One solution could be to link control points to a progress parameter of another spline.
-A downside is that the link point would be moved by any changes to its 4 neighboring control points.

-Another solution could be global/local curve interpolation, which can guarantee common points between different splines that won't be displaced by control points.
-Global interpolation loses locality, while local interpolation requires a degree higher than cubic.
-So neither are an ideal solution.